modesty/pdf2json/readme.md

 PDF2JSON module is ported from client side PDF.JS to Node.JS, it also extends PDF.JS library with interactive form elements and text content parsing.

-The goal is to enable server side PDF parsing with interactive form elements wehen wrapped in web service, it also enables parsing PDF to local JSON file when using in a commanline tool.
+The goal is to enable server side PDF parsing with interactive form elements when wrapped in web service, it also enables parsing local PDF files to JSON files when using in a commanline tool.

 Install:
 ====